PGI Part 215 - CONTRACTING BY NEGOTIATION

 PGI 215.300 -Scope of subpart.

-See the policy tab for Director, Defense Procurement and Acquisition Policy memorandum dated April 1, 2016, entitled “ Department of Defense Source Selection Procedures,” which provides the procedures to be used within DoD when conducting negotiated, competitive acquisitions utilizing FAR part 15 procedures.
+See the policy tab for Principal Director, Defense Pricing and Contracting memorandum dated August 20, 2022, entitled “ Department of Defense Source Selection Procedures,” that provides the procedures to be used within DoD when conducting negotiated, competitive acquisitions utilizing FAR part 15 procedures.

 PGI 215.303 Responsibilities.